rathijitpapon/World-Time-Mobile-App/README.md

 # world_time

-A new Flutter application.
+A world time & date showing application built with flutter.

 ## Getting Started

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get started for first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)